Rouven-Bender/css-var-lsp/README.md

 This lsp expects the json rpc messages to send the id as an int while the offical spec would allow for string or number

-Also the lsp only supports lower case letters for Vars currently and no special characters like -
+The lsp only supports lower case letters for Vars currently and only the '-' as a special character

+before the lsp can be used nicely you should open the analysis/css-vars.go file and fill it with the css vars you would like to have in your editor
 ## How to build the project
 ``go build .
 ## Connection to neovim